List of Kentucky supplemental roads and rural secondary highways (400–499): KY 432

 Kentucky Route 432 is a 2.809 mi rural secondary highway in western Warren County.
 The highway begins at US 68 and KY 80 (Russellville Road) on the western edge of Bowling Green.
 KY 432 heads northwest along Blue Level Road to its terminus at the road's intersection with White Stone Quarry Road at the hamlet of Blue Level, from which Blue Level Road continues west as a county highway.

+History

+KY 432 was formed by 1955.

+The original KY 432 ran from KY 55 in Crocus southeast to KY 35 (now US 127) in Sewellton; this became part of rerouted KY 55 when the old route of KY 55 was given to the counties as the ferry along it was discontinued; it is now Crocus Road, KY 1058, Logan Antle Road, and KY 3063.

 KY 433

 Kentucky Route 433 is a 14.832 mi rural secondary highway in northern Washington County.
 The highway begins at KY 152 (Mackville Road) in Mackville.
 KY 433 heads northwest along Mackville–Willisbyurg Road, which meets the south end of KY 1586 (Battle Road) and follows Taylors Fork.
 The highway ascends to a ridge and enters Willisburg, where the route runs concurrently with KY 53 on Main Street.
 West of the city, KY 433 splits northwest onto Polin Road and intersects KY 555 (Triple 5 Highway).
 The highway crosses Lick Creek at Polin before reaching its northern terminus at KY 458 (Mount Zion Road).